IROpany/shortcode-support-text-button-plugin/CONTRIBUTING.md

 ### 3. Code Style Guide

-This project adopts [Code Style Guide] (https://github.com/IROpany/support_button/blob/main/CODE_OF_CONDUCT.md) It is.
+This project adopts [Code Style Guide](https://github.com/IROpany/support_button/blob/main/CODE_OF_CONDUCT.md).It is.
 Please follow the guidelines before submitting the code.

 ### 4. Testing and quality standards